anmol-ui/A-Recipe-A-Day/README.md

 * [Working](#working)

 ## General Info
 An Emailing Server that will tell you everything you need to know about awesome new recipes everyday.
-You just need to subscribe to our services to get started and it is absolutely free of cost.
+Clients can subscribe to the email services to get started.

 ## Technologies
 Project is created with: